explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 Docker Compose is another layer on top of Docker, which can break or change its interface.
 Using `docker` directly removes the need for it.

-Parameters to a `docker run` command are more explicit, the parameters are right there in front of you.
+Parameters to a `docker run` command are more explicit.
+They're right there in front of you.
 Configuration in a "compose file" is further away from the user.